Keeping Our Pupils Safe

 We have clear and robust policies and processes in place to ensure the very highest levels of safeguarding across the Trust.
 These policies are appropriate to us as special schools and take into account the vulnerability of some of our pupils.
-We carry out all the necessary checks before appointing new staff and provide them with comprehensive training upon join us and every year thereafter.
+We carry out all the necessary checks before appointing new staff and provide them with comprehensive training upon joining us and throughout the academic year, with annual refreshers.
 This means our teams have an excellent understanding of their safeguarding responsibilities; they know how to work safely with pupils, how to recognise signs of abuse and what to do if they have any concerns.

 Through assemblies and PSHE lessons, we teach pupils how to protect themselves from harm both in the ‘real world’ and online.
 This training is appropriate to each pupil’s ability and needs.

-Anyone with a concern about the wellbeing of one of our pupils should contact the Designated Safeguarding Leads at the pupil’s school.
+Anyone with a concern about the wellbeing of one of our pupils should contact the Designated Safeguarding Leads (DSLs) at the pupil’s school.
 The DSLs are supported by the Trust Safeguarding Lead.
 Our Safeguarding Leads are:

 - Evelina Dimopoulou: DSL for PTP

 - Stephanie Earle and Lesley Middleton are Family Support Workers and Deputy Designated Safeguarding Leads (DDSLs)

 - Sarah Bent, Deputy Safeguarding Lead